MaartenBehn/rcityviews/README.md

 * [Acknowledgements](#acknowledgements)

 Every three hours this repository creates and tweets a view of a random city.
-You can find all city views created so far at the twitter handle [`@rcityviews`](https://twitter.com/rcityviews).
+You can find all city views created so far at the x handle [`@rcityviews`](https://x.com/rcityviews).
 Please do not hesitate to share your own creations using the hashtag `#rcityviews`!

 ## Installation